technovangelist/rivet-ollama/README.md

 <h1 align="center"><img src="https://rivet.ironcladapp.com/img/logo-banner-wide.png" alt="Rivet Logo"></h1>

 # Rivet Example Plugin - Python Execution
+## Converting to a Rivet Plugin for Ollama

 This project is an example of a [Rivet](https://github.com/Ironclad/rivet) plugin that allows you to execute Python code in a Rivet node.